This section states the purpose of each page.

 Courier info - In the workflows of this page, you can change any information that the courier should provide during registration, as well as set up communication with the support team.

-The logic of closing/opening windows when registering a courier is described.
+The logics of closing/opening windows when registering a courier is described.

 On this page, users are offered a demo user to log in and test all the template features.
-For detailed information on how to remove this button, see the Remove Demo Login section.
+For detailed information on how to remove these buttons, please see the Remove Demo Login section.

 The user can use the demo version of the platform for testing purposes.
 To remove this feature, please read the information on the Remove Demo Login page.